jrbr/cscs/project_proposal/Model_Proposal_Joe_Brenner.md

 ### 4) Model Parameters and Initialization

 _Describe and list any global parameters you will be applying in your model._
-* learning_rate - the rate at which the connections are allowed to change.
-Higher rates mean that the connections will make more drastic adjustments in each cycle while lower rates mean they will make smaller.
-* num_epochs - An epoch refers to when the network is exposed to each item in the training set exactly once.
-This is the number of times that the network will be exposed to each training data point during the training phase
 * training_data - This will contain the data that the network is trained on.
 * testing_data - this will contain the data that the network is tested on